elysiajs/documentation/docs/essential/route.md

 ## Handle

-Most backend developers use REST clients like Postman, Insomnia or Hoppscotch to test their API.
+Most developers use REST clients like Postman, Insomnia or Hoppscotch to test their API.

-However, with Elysia, you can trigger a request to your Elysia server programmatically using `Elysia.handle`.
+However, Elysia can be programmatically test using `Elysia.handle`.

 ```typescript
 import { Elysia } from 'elysia'